IIIF/api/source/api/auth/0.9/index.md

 }
 ```

 The `@id` field _MUST_ be present, and its value _MUST_ be the URI at which the client can obtain an authorization code.
 The `profile` property _MUST_ be present and its value _MUST_ be `http://iiif.io/api/auth/{{ page.major }}/clientId` to distinguish it from other services.
-There is no requirement to have a `label` property for this service, as it does not need to be presented to a user.
-There is no requirement to have a duplicate `@context` property for the service.
+There is no requirement to repeat the `@context` property included in the enclosing access cookie service description, and there are no other properties for this service.

 #### 2.4.2.
 Interaction